sagarpatel211/211ZPIDTuner/README.md

 # 211ZPIDTuner
-This is our PID tuner graph in VexCode that allows us to visualize the values of the motor to see if the PID is working correctly and is tuned perfectly.
-It can also be used for anything in VexCode that returns a value (eg. motor temperatures).
+This is our PID-controller tuner graph in VexCode that allows Team 211 to visualize the values of the motor to see if the PID controller is working correctly and is tuned perfectly.
+With slight changes, it can be used to graphically see the plotting of any desired value and any actual value you desire!

 ## Table of Contents